Who Elects The Governing Body Of A Mutual Insurance Company: Complete Guide

 Here’s a question that doesn’t come up at dinner parties: Who actually gets to pick the people running your insurance company?
 If you’re a policyholder at a mutual insurer, the answer might surprise you.
 Spoiler alert: it’s probably you.

 Most people assume insurance companies are run by distant executives or shareholders looking for profits.
 But mutual insurers flip that script.
-They’re owned by the people they insure — and that means those same people get a say in who’s steering the ship Nothing fancy..
+They’re owned by the people they insure — and that means those same people get a say in who’s steering the ship Simple, but easy to overlook..

 Let’s break down how this works, why it matters, and what most folks miss when they think about insurance governance.